Under Armour’s strong numbers drowned out by investigation

 Under Armour Inc. told The Associated Press that it has been cooperating with the U.S. Securities and Exchange Commission and the U.S. Department of Justice on their investigations for two years.
 It said it believes its accounting practices and disclosures were appropriate.

-Under Armour reported better than expected profit and revenue for the third quarter Monday, but shares fell 13% before the opening bell.
+Under Armour reported better than expected profit and revenue for the third quarter Monday, but shares fell more than 15%.

 Quarterly profit reached $102.3 million, or 23 cents per share.
 That topped Wall Street per-share projections of 18 cents, according to Zacks Investment Research.